zixi-liu/Graphical-Neural-Network/Message-Passing/README.md

 - For unlabeled nodes, initialize Yv = 0.5.
 - Update all nodes in a random order until convergence or until maximum number of iterations is reached.

+## Iterative Classifiction

+**Idea:** Classify node v based on its attributes fv as well as labels Zv of neighbor set Nv.